 This meanders pleasantly through trees and past moss covered boulders.
 The wall on your right, between you and road, has gaps so keep close control of small children and animals.

-A little way past the Mary Mount hotel on the opposite side of the road bear left at the small footpath marker.
+A little way past the Mary Mount hotel on the opposite side of the road at the corner as the road bears right, bear left at the small footpath marker.

 Approaching the Lodore Falls hotel buildings, you'll hear the noise of the falls.
 Bear left and climb up the small knoll to the falls viewpoint and bench.